djjudas21/photodb-perl/README.md

 ### Sample data

 Some of the tables in this schema contain sample data which could be useful and is not site-specific.
 This includes data like common manufacturers, lens mounts and film types.
-Toimport the sample data, first install the schema and then execute:
+To import the sample data, first [install the schema](#installation) and then execute:

 ```
-mysql -p photography < sample-data
+mysql -p photography < sample-data/*.sql
 ```

 ### Upgrading